Generalized affine Springer theory and Hilbert schemes on planar curves: Introduction

-\end{remark} \begin{remark} Most of our results, including the computations with fixed-point localization, make sense over other algebraically closed fields, in particular $\overline{\F}_q$ with $\overline{\Q}_\ell$-coefficients in cohomology.
+\begin{remark} Most of our results, including the computations with fixed-point localization, make sense over other algebraically closed fields, in particular $\overline{\F}_q$ with $\overline{\Q}_\ell$-coefficients in cohomology.
 But since it makes life easier, and the results of \cite{BFN} are also written in the language of algebraic geometry over $\C$, we have decided to work over $\C$ throughout.
-This also makes the comparison to link homology clearer. \end{remark} The paper is organized as follows.
+This also makes the comparison to link homology more transparent. \end{remark} The paper is organized as follows.
 In Section \ref{sec:gasf} we recall the necessary definitions of generalized affine Springer fibers $M_v$.
-In Section \ref{sec:hilb} we identify the generalized affine Springer fiber (for the datum $(GL_n,\Ad\oplus V)$) isomorphic to $\Hilb^\bullet(\hC)$ for $\hC$ any germ of a plane curve singularity.
+In Section \ref{sec:hilb} we identify the generalized affine Springer fiber (for the datum $(GL_n,\Ad\oplus V)$) isomorphic to $\Hilb^\bullet(\hC)$, and generalizations thereof, for $\hC$ the germ of a plane curve singularity.
 In Section \ref{sec:sca} we define a convolution action of the quantized Coulomb branches of \cite{BFN} on the equivariant (Borel-Moore) homology of the generalized affine Springer fibers $M_v$, specializing in particular to the action of the spherical rational Cherednik algebra on the equivariant homology of the Hilbert schemes.
-The proof that the convolution really defines an action is relegated to \ref{appendix}.
-In Section \ref{sec:toruslinks} we discuss the quasihomogeneous singularities $\hC_{n,k}$ related to $(n,k)$ torus links and show how they relate to rational Cherednik algebra representations.
-In \ref{appendixB} we discuss $(2,k)$ torus links in detail.
+The proof that the convolution really defines an action is relegated to Appendix \ref{appendix}.
+In Section \ref{sec:toruslinks} we discuss the quasi-homogeneous singularities $\hC_{n,k}$ related to $(n,k)$ torus links and show how they relate to rational Cherednik algebra representations.
+In Section \ref{sec:SCA2} we discuss $(2,2\ell+1)$ torus knots in detail.